kensoh/Biohacking/README.md

 What|Why|How
 :--|:---|:--
-Saffron|protective effects on the brain|stigmas with herbal tea Black Cohosh|possibly benefit mental health|supplement form, take with water Ashwagandha|testosterone boost to up memory|tincture form, take with water Trampolining|aid lymphatic system|jump on trampoline Avoid Seed Oils|reduce inflammation|eg oil used in food
+Saffron|protective effects on the brain|stigmas with herbal tea Black Cohosh|benefit mental health|supplement form, take with water Ashwagandha|testosterone boost to up memory|tincture form, take with water Trampolining|aid lymphatic system|jump on trampoline Avoid Seed Oils|reduce inflammation|eg oil used in food